Peter Wyngarde: Later career

 Wyngarde took the role of the masked General Klytus in the film Flash Gordon (1980).
 This led on to an appearance later that year (in the persona of Klytus) in The Queen Special, a 50-minute film for television to promote the Flash Gordon soundtrack and Queen's album "The Game".

 In 1983, at the Royal Alexandra Theatre, Toronto, and at the Prince of Wales Theatre in the West End, he appeared as Alexander Howard in the thriller Underground, with Raymond Burr and Marc Sinden.

 In January 1984, Wyngarde appeared in three episodes of Crown Court as a leading criminal barrister defending a woman accused of blackmail.
-Later in the year, he guest-starred in the Doctor Who four-episode story Planet of Fire.
-The TARDIS is on the planet Sarn, where Chief Elder Timanov (played by Wyngarde) is being troubled by the Master.
-Wyngarde decided to interpret Timonov as being much like Lawrence of Arabia, as played by Peter O'Toole in 1962.
-Also in 1984, with Carol Royle and Gareth Hunt Wyngarde had a leading role in the Hammer House of Mystery and Suspense story "And the Wall Came Tumbling Down", in which action switches between the 1980s and the 1640s, with Wyngarde playing a member of a coven of witches and a general commanding a NATO nuclear base.
+A month later, he guest-starred in the Doctor Who story Planet of Fire.
+Also in 1984, with Carol Royle and Gareth Hunt, Wyngarde had a leading role in the Hammer House of Mystery and Suspense story "And the Wall Came Tumbling Down", in which action switches between the 1980s and the 1640s, with Wyngarde playing a member of a coven of witches and a general commanding a NATO nuclear base.
 In December of the year, he was in The Two Ronnies Christmas Special, playing Sir Guy in a medieval story.

 In 1985, Wyngarde appeared on television in the first series of Bulman, playing Gallio, a vice boss, in the episode "I Met a Man Who Wasn't There".
 The Liverpool Echo interviewed him about the part, noting that it was "the latest in a string of baddies he has played to get away from the hero image".
 It asked whether Jason King might yet return.
 Wyngarde said King had taken up four years of his life, and it was still possible the character could make a come-back.

 In August 1986, Wyngarde was at the Hilton British Airways Playhouse, at the Hilton Hotel, Singapore, playing a murderer, Roat, in Wait Until Dark.
 A local review found that he "comes across well as the diabolical Mr Roat, but his comic abilities hamper his transition into a seasoned and sadistic murderer."
 In 1989, in the film Tank Malling, he played Sir Robert Knight, a seriously wicked business man.